LANGLEY, B.C. — Attention hopeful female truck drivers in B.C., there is an opportunity that may be hard for you to pass up.

 Valley Driving School does not limit itself to helping women get into the industry.
 It also partners with organizations like WorkSafeBC and Douglas College to entice both men and women into trucking.

-The YWCA’s Changing Gears program is a project-based labor market training program.
+The YWCA’s Changing Gears program is a project-based labour market training program.

 It is funded through WorkBC to support projects that provide benefits to the community and to individuals with a combination of on- and off-the-job training delivered under a project-based training model to assist eligible individuals obtain the skills they need for employment.